2sic/2sxc-docs/2sxc Docs Generator/basics/data/entities/specs/object-structure.md

 > The D stands for **Dimension**, it says what Dimension (Language) a _Value_ is for

-## How it Works

-Each _Entity_ has many fields, some containing text, numbers etc. The fields an Entity can have is defined in the [Content-Type](xref:Basics.Data.ContentTypes.Index), so each Entity is like a record of that type.

-This basic principle is used everywhere in 2sxc.
-For example, all these things are Entities:

-* _Simple Content_ items in the _Content-App_ are entities containing a title, body and image
-* [View](xref:Basics.App.Views) configurations are entities containing name, thumbnail, template-name etc.
-* _Blog_ posts in the [Blog App](https://2sxc.org/en/apps/app/dnn-blog-app-for-dnn-dotnetnuke) are entities containing around 20 fields
-* _Tag_ items in the [Blog App](https://2sxc.org/en/apps/app/dnn-blog-app-for-dnn-dotnetnuke) are also entities
-* Anything you define in your apps will result in entities

-#### Multilanguage Data
-Each field can also be multilanguage, so there are actually many `Descriptions` in a multi-language product Entity.

-#### Relationships
-Entities are much more than just records, as they can have [relationships](xref:Basics.Data.Relationships.Index).

-#### Input Forms and Fields (like WYSIWYG)
-The input mask is automatically generated from the [Content-Type](xref:Basics.Data.ContentTypes.Index).
-Based on the specifications, it will generate the correct [Input-Field](xref:Basics.Data.Fields.Index) like a simple text field, a multiline text field, a WYSIWYG or even a file-uploader.

 ## APIs

 * [](xref:ToSic.Eav.Data) Namespace has almost everything you see here